sapkotaruz11/EDGE/README.md

 ```

 ## Training Models with Specific Specifications
-To train models with specific models and/or datasets, use the `--retrain_models` flag along with `--models` and `--datasets` flags as needed:
+To train models with specific models and/or datasets, use the `--retrain-models` flag along with `--models` and `--datasets` flags as needed:

 - Training specific models:
   ```shell